ctrlo-cc/GADS/docs/kb/030-tables/050-fields/090-calculate-values.md

 **Calculated value fields and RAG status fields automatically generate values based on the values of other fields in a table.
 For both these field types, you define your calculation using a sub-set of the [Lua programming language](https://www.lua.org/pil/contents.html).**

-**A calculation consists of a Lua `evaluate` function with its parameters being the values required from other fields.**

-For example if you wanted to create an automatically generated continent field that depended on the value in the *country*field, you might use the following calculation for the continent field:
+A calculation consists of a Lua `evaluate` function with its parameters being the values required from other fields.**&nbsp;**For example if you wanted to create a&nbsp;*continent*field that depended on the value in the *country&nbsp;*field, you might use the following calculation for the continent field:

 ```